ReproNim/reproschema/docs/42_adopt_assessments.md

 To illustrate this process, we will use two specific types of assessments from [reproschema-library](https://github.com/ReproNim/reproschema-library): `demographics` and `psychological questions`.
 The latter represents a composite assessment created from multiple pre-existing assessments within the library.
 This example demonstrates how to combine different elements from the library to construct a bespoke assessment tailored to the unique demands of your research protocol.

-## Step 1: Understand the structure of a *_schema file throught this [exemplar file](https://github.com/ReproNim/reproschema-protocol-cookiecutter/blob/main/%7B%7Bcookiecutter.protocol_name%7D%7D/activities/Activity1/activity1_schema)
+## Step 1: Understand the structure of a *_schema file through this [exemplar file](https://github.com/ReproNim/reproschema-protocol-cookiecutter/blob/main/%7B%7Bcookiecutter.protocol_name%7D%7D/activities/Activity1/activity1_schema)

 1. **Context (@context)**: This field provides references to the context definitions.
 In this schema, it links to the generic context of ReproSchema and the specific context for the items in the repository, defined by the URL with the "rl" key.
 This context helps to interpret the terms used within the schema.
 2. **Type (@type)**: Defined as "reproschema:Activity," this indicates the nature of the document, specifying that it is an activity within the ReproSchema framework.